Afghanistan - Is it really a graveyard of empires?

 Cod Wars - The Fish that Threatened NATO

 Can you name a war fought by Icelanders?
 Kind of a difficult task.
 One would have to search deep in the past to find when was the last time inhabitants of this remote northern island resorted to weapons and methods of warfare.
 Well, nothing strange for a country that doesn’t even have a proper army and hasn’t had one for centuries.
 Yet, in the second half of the twentieth century, in the midst of the Cold War, Iceland was involved in three related conflicts.
+Truth be told, the wars fought over fishing rights lacked usual military engagements.
+Still, they caused a severe crisis in international affairs, especially regarding the unity of the NATO pact.
+How come?
+Island fought the Cod Wars against one of its closest allies, the United Kingdom.

 The Yugoslav-Soviet split - Stalin against Tito